 Garlicky Eggplant with Tomatoes (Badimjan Sirdaghi)

-½ cup vegetable oil or more as needed, for frying
+½ cup olive oil or more as needed, for frying

 5 medium ripe but firm tomatoes, cut into thick circles